ernestdolog/js-algorithms-cheatsheet/sorting/insertion-sort/README.md

 # Insertion sort
 Builds up the sort by gradually creating a larger half which is always sorted.

-> It's good if the data is almost all sorted.
+> It's good when new data is constantly coming in and you need to maintain a sorted array.

 > Quadratic sorting algorythm. time complexity: O(n^2)